Sleep Apnea 101: Definitions

 Bi-Flex Easy Breathing Technology Visual Graph

-A BiPAP machine (also referred to as BiLevel or VPAP) delivers two separate and distinct pressures.
-A higher pressure when the patient inhales and a lower pressure when the patient exhales.
+- A BiPAP machine (also referred to as BiLevel or VPAP) delivers two separate and distinct pressures.
+A higher pressure is need for inhalation, while a lower pressure is needed for exhalation.
 The machine alternates between the two pressures which are set per the doctor's order or prescription.
 A prescription for a CPAP machine may not be used to purchase a BiPAP machine.

 An example of an BiLevel machine is the Philips Respironics PR System One BiPAP Auto with Bi-Flex.

-A BiPAP, also referred to as a Bi-Level or VPAP, alternates blowing two set pressures, a higher pressure for inhalation and a lower pressure for exhalation.
+- A BiPAP (also referred to as a BiLevel or VPAP) delivers two set pressures, a higher pressure for inhalation and a lower pressure for exhalation.

-BR Arousal index is the number of breathing related arousals (apnea, hypopnea, snoring & RERAs)multiplied by the # hours of sleep.
+- BR Arousal Index is the number of breathing related arousals (apnea, hypopnea, snoring, and other Respiratory Event-Related Arousals) divided by the # hours of sleep.

 Often, it occurs during sleep; even a short nap may induce it.
 In a typical case, the canines and incisors are commonly moved against each other laterally, i.e. a side to side action, which erodes tooth enamel, removing the sharp biting surfaces and flattening the edges of the teeth.
 Sometimes, there is a tendency to grind the molars together, which can be loud enough to wake a sleeping partner.